 - 1 cup granulated sugar

-- 1/2 cup unsalted butter, at room temperature
+- ½ cup unsalted butter (at room temperature)

 - 2 large eggs

-- 1 tablespoon pure vanilla extract
+- 1 tbsp pure vanilla extract

-- 2 teaspoons baking powder
+- 2 tsp baking powder

-- 3/4 teaspoons baking soda
+- ¾ tsp baking soda

 - 1⅔ cup all-purpose flour

-- 2 teaspoons ground cinnamon
+- 2 tsp ground cinnamon

 - ¾ tsp salt

-- 1/2 cup heavy cream
+- ½ cup heavy cream

-- 1/2 cup full fat sour cream
+- ½ cup full fat sour cream

 For the Frosting

-- 12 tablespoons unsalted butter, at room temperature
+- 12 tbsp unsalted butter, at room temperature

 - 3 cups confectioner’s sugar

-- 8 ounces cream cheese, at room temperature
+- 8 ounces cream cheese (at room temperature)

-- 5 teaspoons ground cinnamon
+- 5 tsp ground cinnamon

-- 2 teaspoons pure vanilla extract
+- 2 tsp pure vanilla extract

 - 1 package Churro Mix or store bought churros

 - In a bowl fit with a mixer, beat sugar and butter until creamed, about 3 minutes.

 - Beat in vanilla extract and a pinch of salt.
 Beat for an additional 3 minutes.
 Fill a cupcake liner bag with frosting.

 - Use a cupcake tip (such as a Russian Cake Tip) to frost cupcakes.
-Top with a churro and leftover frosting to get it to stick to the top.
+Make churros and top cupcake with a small piece of it using leftover frosting to get it to stick to the top.